wikiwikisf/Twitter_redux/README.md

 - [X] User can compose a new tweet by tapping on a compose button.
 - [X] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
 - [ ] User can retweet, favorite, and reply to the tweet directly from the timeline feed.
+  Note: I ran into an issue here and unfortunately ran out of time.
+I can only retweet, favorite, and reply from the detailed tweet view right now.
+The issue I had was I reused the cell in the two TableViewControllers.
+But, later I couldn't fix adding outlets or updating outlets to one view controller's cell without breaking the other.

 #### Optional